fx2d-physics-engine

 vel_damping float 0.0 Linear/angular velocity damping applied each step

-elasticity float 1.0 Coefficient of restitution (0 = inelastic, 1 = perfectly elastic)
+elasticity float 0.1 Coefficient of restitution (0 = inelastic, 1 = perfectly elastic).
+A contact takes the larger of the two bodies’ values, so a bouncy body bounces off anything

 external_forces_enabled bool true If false, the entity ignores external forces and collisions (gravity still applies)